Roman Polanski derided as he wins best director at France’s Cesar Awards | DW | 29.02.2020

 Walkout

-Actress Adele Haenel, who last year said she had been sexually abused as a child by another director, got up and walked out of the Pleynel concert hall, followed by a few others.
+Actress Adele Haenel, who last year said she had been sexually abused as a child by another director, got up and walked out of the Salle Pleyel, followed by a few others.

 "Distinguishing Polanski is spitting in the face of all victims.
 It means raping women isn't that bad," Haenel told US daily The New York Times earlier this week.